linnienaryshkin/langchain/aws/exam.md

 - Feature Engineering | selecting, modifying, or creating features from raw data to improve the performance of machine learning models
   - For structured data typically includes tasks like normalization, handling missing values, and encoding categorical variables
   - For unstructured data, such as text or images, feature engineering involves different tasks like tokenization (breaking down text into tokens), vectorization (converting text or images into numerical vectors), and extracting features that can represent the content meaningfully
+  - Feature extraction (e.g. Principal Component Analysis (PCA)) | transforming the data into a new feature space
+  - Feature selection | reduce the number of features
 - Data collection | label, ingest, and aggregate data
 - Instruction-based fine-tuning | labeled examples that are formatted as prompt-response pairs and that are phrased as instructions